TheIconfactory/Tapestry/Documentation/API.md

 ### discovery.json

-This file helps the user find your plugin when they have a URL to a page of HTML.
-The rules in this file will be checked and if all constraints match, the plugin will be suggested to the user in an interface that simplifies set up.
+This file helps the user find your connector when they have a URL to a page of HTML.
+The rules in this file will be checked and if all constraints match, the connector will be suggested to the user in an interface that simplifies set up.

-The file consists of three categories: one specifies a list of sites where the plugin can be used, the other two specify a list of rules for the URL and HTML.
+The file consists of three categories: one specifies a list of sites where the connector can be used, the other two specify a list of rules for the URL and HTML.

 ```json
 {